pteridogroup/shinyppg/README.md

 # shinyppg

-A Shiny app to view the Pteridophyte Phylogeny Group (PPG) taxonomic database.
+A [Shiny](https://shiny.posit.co/) app to view the [Pteridophyte Phylogeny Group (PPG)](https://pteridogroup.github.io/) taxonomic database.

+The app can be accessed at: <https://pteridogroup.shinyapps.io/shinyppg/>

 ## Installation